 The White House Stands High

-In this article, we’re taking a look at one of the lake’s most memorable hotels.
-This somewhat rare postcard depicts a scene from around 1909.
-The White House hotel was built in downtown Excelsior in 1872 at what is now Haskell’s Port of Excelsior.
+Today, we’re taking a look at one of Lake Minnetonka’s most recognized locations.
+The White House hotel was built in downtown Excelsior in 1872 with clear sights to Lake Minnetonka and the Commons park area.
 The address here is, uniquely, 1 Water Street.

-The popular destination received an addition around 1886 and again around 1896, giving the hotel a distinctive “L” shape.
+Originally dubbed the Simpson House after the owner, the name was changed to the White House to avoid confusion with the popular Sampson House hotel located just a few blocks away.
+The White House was so popular that it received an addition around 1886 and again around 1896, giving the building a distinctive “L” shape.
 For another 20 years, the hotel operated as such and was among the most recognizable establishments in Excelsior at the time.
 Partially due to its prime location near Excelsior Bay.
 By 1921, the hotel was purchased for $15,000 by the Woman’s Club of Minnetonka.
 This organization operated it as a “community house”.

 Previous